Anmol-Sodhi/Project-kaggle-competition-House-Prices---Advanced-Regression-Techniques/README.md

 # Project-kaggle-competition-House-Prices---Advanced-Regression-Techniques

+New update: Increased accuracy and an imporved score of 0.14671 on Kaggle by Hyperparameter of  Tuning of the xgb_model

 # House Prices - Advanced Regression Techniques

 This project is part of the Kaggle competition: **House Prices - Advanced Regression Techniques**.
 The goal of the competition is to predict the sales prices of houses based on various features of the properties.
-This repository contains the code I used to participate in the competition, where I achieved a leaderboard score of **0.15113**.
+This repository contains the code I used to participate in the competition, where I previosly achieved a leaderboard score of 0.15113 ,  new score is 0.14671 by tuning the xgb_model.

 ## Project Overview